1942 Windsor by-election

-The 1942 Windsor by-election, was a by-election held for the British House of Commons constituency of Windsor in Berkshire on 30 June 1942.
+The 1942 Windsor by-election, was a by-election held for the UK House of Commons constituency of Windsor in Berkshire on 30 June 1942.
 The by-election was won by the Conservative candidate Charles Mott-Radclyffe.

 Vacancy

 The Conservative MP Annesley Somerville had died on 15 May 1942, aged 84.
 He had held the seat since the 1922 general election and had been returned unopposed in 1931 and 1935.

 Candidates

 The Conservative candidate was 30-year-old Charles Mott-Radclyffe, who had not previously contested a parliamentary election.

 During the Second World War, the political parties in the Coalition Government had agreed not to contest by-elections when a vacancy arose in any of the seats held by the other coalition parties.
-However, many by-elections were contested by independent or minor party candidates, and in Windsor William Douglas-Home, the younger brother of the future Prime Minister Alec Douglas-Home, stood as an "Independent Progressive" candidate, opposing Winston Churchill's war aim of an unconditional surrender by Germany.
-Douglas-Home, a Second Lieutenant in the Royal Armoured Corps, had previously contested the Glasgow Cathcart by-election in April 1942.
+However, many by-elections were contested by independent or minor party candidates, and in Windsor William Douglas Home, the younger brother of the future Prime Minister Alec Douglas-Home, stood as an "Independent Progressive" candidate, opposing Winston Churchill's war aim of an unconditional surrender by Germany.
+Douglas-Home, a Second lieutenant in the Royal Armoured Corps, had previously contested the Glasgow Cathcart by-election in April 1942.
 He had supported appeasement in the 1930s.

 Both candidates were in the army and had been schoolfriends at Eton.